mattytap/bakesale/README.md

 ## Development Journey - using a repository such as jeverley/dscpclassify

 BakeSale is a fork of the excellent [jeverley/dscpclassify](https://github.com/jeverley/dscpclassify) nftables based service for applying DSCP classifications to connections.
-It provides a simplified approach focused on IPV4 only, with no sets, no negation, and no error checking or parsing.
-We owe a lot to their initial work and the foundation they provided.
+The BakeSale fork provides a simplified approach focused on IPV4 only, with no sets, no negation, and no error checking or parsing.
+We owe a lot to their initial work and the foundation DSCPClassify provided.

 ### DSCPClassify Overview